Feeleeps/F2FSLCAC/README.md

 - If the pack has pre-safety demos for morning, afternoon, and evening, you will still be asked
 to match for a generic one — choose any you wish.

+- For full disclosure, this script is mainly AI generated, I have tested it in many cases with no issues.
+Use at your own will.

 ## TROUBLESHOOTING